Tsunami In Maine? Follow Emergency Evacuation Route Signs

 Think a tsunami couldn't happen in our area?
 Then think again.

-In 2008, one was suspected to have occurred in Boothbay Harbor.
-This past summer one probably happened off the Jersey shore.
+In 2008, a small one was suspected to have occurred in Boothbay Harbor.
+During the summer of 2013, one probably happened off the Jersey shore.

 The design of the evacuation route sign is a standard design that is used up and down the east coast of the country, so that it is instantly recognizable by motorists from just about anywhere.
 Approximately 130 signs were installed.